Commonwealth v. Alger: Relevant statutes

-Story
+Facts

 In this case, Alger (Defendant) built a wharf in the Boston Harbor that extended beyond a line established by the Massachusetts legislature.
 Alger's wharf was otherwise within the geographical limits of the colony ordinance of 1647 and it did not impede or obstruct the public's navigation.

 Issue

 The issue in Commonwealth v.
 Alger is "What are the just powers of the legislature to limit, control, or regulate the exercises and enjoyment of a property owner's rights."
 61 Mass.
 53, 65 (1851).
 In short, when, if ever, can a regulation be a taking?
-The Massachusetts Supreme Court held the Massachusetts Legislature's statutes creating the lines was constitutional law, and the legislature had the authority to make that statute.
+The Massachusetts Supreme Court held the Massachusetts Legislature's statutes creating the lines were constitutional, and the legislature had the authority to make that statute.
 The statute establishing the line was binding on Alger and he violated the line.
 Id. at 102.

 Sources of regulatory power

 Justice Shaw held it is settled principle that, "every holder of property...holds it under the implied liability that his use of it may be so regulated, that it shall not be injurious to the equal enjoyment of others having an equal right to the enjoyment of their property, not injurious to the rights of the community."
 Id. at 84.

 Police power today is, "generally, but vaguely understood in American jurisprudence to refer to state regulatory power," but really encompasses more.
 58 U. Miami L. Rev. 471, 473(2004).
 In an attempt to define police power, Shaw stated, "the government's power to enact such regulations for the good and welfare of the community as it sees fit, subject to the limitations that the regulation be both reasonable and constitutional."
 Id. at 479-80.
 Shaw goes on to explain that, "It is much easier to perceive and realize the existence and sources of this power, then to mark its boundaries, or prescribe limits to its exercise."
 61 Mass 53, 85(1851).